MCV-Software/TWBlue/README.md

 Note
 ======

-Please note that this  branch is a new generation of TWBlue, so the code is been written using the MVC design pattern and it is very unstable.
-This code does not works properly and it is not recommended its use, only you use this code for testing purposes.
-You may find some huge bugs, because we're written most of the source code from scratch.
+Please note that this  branch is a new generation of TWBlue.
+The code has been rewritten using the MVC design pattern.
+It is very unstable.
+This code may not work properly and it's use is not recommended.
+Only use for testing purposes.

 TWBlue, an accessible, open source and multiplatform twitter application.

-TW Blue is an app designed to use Twitter in a simple and fast way and avoiding, as far as possible, the consumtion of excessive resources of the machine where it’s running.
+TW Blue is an app designed to use Twitter simply and efficiently while using minimal system resources.
 With this app you’ll have access to twitter features such as:

 * Create, reply to, retweet and delete tweets,
 * Add and remove tweets from favourites,